bernorenovations.com

 Description: Nails with two heads for easy removal.

-Uses: Temporary construction like form work or scaffolding.
+Uses: Temporary construction like formwork or scaffolding.

 Sizes: Various sizes available.